VOffoma/Ticketing-System/README.md

     $ Find the link to the database in the .env.dev in the config folder in the root folder
     $ Paste the link in the input box and click "CONNECT" to connect to the already created database called Ticketing-Systems

 The database contains the following collections already seeded: users, tickets and comments.
 If you should decided to remove the data and reseed the database, the seed folder contains the JSON files that you can use to resend the collection.
-Kindly see this link for import data to the collections: https://docs.mongodb.com/compass/master/import-export#import-data-into-a-collection
+Kindly see this link for import data to the collections: https://docs.mongodb.com/compass/master/import-export#import-data-into-a-collection .

+The users collections have 3 users with different roles.
+The password for all 3 users is "helloworld.1"

 ## How to setup and run the application